 3. Have realistic expectations.

-Don’t expect the perfect logo to appear on the first draft.
-Creating a business logo is a very involved process, no matter how simple the design is.
-Keep this in mind when you receive the initial logo concepts from your graphic designer.
-When reviewing the logo designs, resist the temptation to think you are a graphic design expert.
-Instead, appreciate the creative process and remember that your graphic designer is presenting you with logo ideas that are relevant to your brand and deliver on the expectations in your creative brief.
-Provide positive feedback and recommendations to your graphic designer in a timely manner.
-However, try not to overwhelm them with too much input, or an excessive amount of design changes.
+Instead, appreciate the creative process and remember that your graphic designer is presenting you with logo ideas relevant to your brand and delivering on the expectations in your creative brief.
+Provide positive feedback and recommendations to your graphic designer promptly.
+However, try not to overwhelm them with too much input or excessive design changes.